react-native-vietnam/react-native-network-state/README.md

 }
 ```

-## Settings Utils (iOS bellow 10 can open Wifi setting, equal or greater than 10 will open general settings)
+## Settings Utils (iOS below 10 can open Wifi setting, equal or greater than 10 will open general settings)

 | Functions | iOS | Android |
 | --------- | :-: | :-----: |